 50. The inaugural Directors were appointed by the Incorporator on the basis of the votes recorded by the Affiliate Members at the Members’ meeting held in Dublin on 3 June 2011.

 51. Subsequent to appointment of the inaugural Directors, the Members who are entitled to vote at General Meetings will elect the Directors.

 52. Any person nominated by an Affiliate or Associate Member or who is an Individual Member may be considered for election as a Director.
-Affiliate and Associate Members may nominate one of their own members.
+Affiliate and Associate Members may nominate one of their own members or such other person as they consider appropriate.
 Individual Members may nominate themselves.

 53. All Members will be given reasonable notice of any upcoming Director election and a reasonable opportunity to nominate for the available positions.

 54. Nominations for the election of Directors must be submitted to the Secretary at least eight weeks in advance of the Annual General Meeting.
 If fewer nominations than the maximum number of positions available, have been received by such time, additional nominations may be made up to the earlier of the time at which nominations equal to the maximum number of positions available are received or one week prior to the next Annual General Meeting.